Creating Websites for Nonprofit Organizations

 With Jimdo, you can build a website that’s easy to design and maintain, and that will show your nonprofit work in the best possible light.
 Read on for more information about getting started, designing, and optimizing your charity or nonprofit website

 Starting your Jimdo website is simple.
 Visit www.jimdo.com/templates and select a template to try out.
 No pressure to choose the perfect one, though — you can change your template at any time without losing your work.
+You can start with a free website as well!

 A custom domain name (web address) is one of the best ways to make your nonprofit website look more professional and reputable.
 JimdoPro and JimdoBusiness customers get a custom domain included in their subscription.
 When you sign up for Jimdo, you’ll be prompted to register a domain name.
 If you already have one registered elsewhere, that’s great — you can use that address on your Jimdo site too.